Updated: Feb 22

 Sing your song

-You spent time divvying up your jewellery with us girls to keep things fair, making sure our bro received his share of other items, and then said whatever else is left do whatever you want with as you didn't need anything where you were going.
+You spent time divvying up your jewellery with us girls to keep things fair, making sure our bro received a balanced share with art, and your car, and then you said whatever else is left do whatever you want with as you didn't need anything where you were going.
 You organised all your papers, all the admin, you listed people you wanted us to invite to your leaving party, you chose your tunes.

-Planning your 'celebration of life' with you - wow, what a joy - promising that as the driver of your funeral car, speeding down the motorway was a must, we would not do any dawdling along, and we hoped I'd be stopped by the rozzers and have to explain the dead body in the back - shame it didn't happen, but you did take a slightly freaky SLIDE to the left as I took a fast right-hand turn (hilarious Weekend at Bernie's moment for my bro and I).
+Planning your 'celebration of life' with you - wow, what a joy - promising that as the driver of your funeral car, speeding down the motorway was a must, we would not do any dawdling along, and we hoped I'd be stopped by the rozzers and have to explain the dead body in the back - shame that comedy moment didn't happen, but you did take a slightly freaky SLIDE to the left as I took a fast right-hand turn (hilarious Weekend at Bernie's moment for my bro and I)!

 We loved visiting 'Ingrid's Coop' with you when Nonna Lory came over, you were so sweet with her, you were so happy I would have my beautiful mother-in-law as my surrogate mamma!

-I am sad for humanity, for those who don't have this appreciation of life after death, of returning our physical bodies to the earth which has sustained us, of releasing our souls to return to their source - I am sad for those who don't have this sense of knowing, but I won't dwell on that sadness.
-Instead, I will continue to share and inspire, and be inspired and receive.
-Life is an exchange.
+I am sad for those who don't share this appreciation of life after death, of returning our physical bodies to the earth which has sustained us, of releasing our souls to return to their source - I am sad for those who don't share this sense of knowing which fills me with peace, but I won't dwell on that sadness, as it helps no-one.
+Instead, I will continue to share and inspire, to be inspired and to share and hope they find peace.

 A finger knitting message

 You are the gift that keeps on giving, Mamma, and they call this 'post-traumatic growth.'
-Whatever, I know what I feel, and it is a joy to share that I've personally taught iro 2500 people to finger-knit since October 2015, and that many of those people are sharing the skill with their friends, family, school classes and more.
+Whatever it's known as, I know what I feel, and it is a joy to share that I've taught over 3000 people to finger-knit since October 2015, and that many of those people are sharing the skill with their friends, family, school classes and more.
 And that's my gift to you, for all the gifts you have given me, that your LIGHT is shining and rippling still, that I can share the beauty of life and death with anyone who asks.
-That such a simple craft, can do so much for so many.
+That such a simple craft, can do so much for so many - it's all about connection!

 What more joy can there be in life, than planting these seeds for our eternal gardens?